-We feel called by God to be a hub of caring in the community.
-We want people to feel and experience the reconciling love of Jesus Christ through our church as we gather and serve together.
+We are called by God to be a hub of caring in the community.
+We want people to know and experience the reconciling love of Jesus Christ through our church as we gather and serve together.

 - Fostering open, non-judgmental and honest communication which builds trust and community that helps all to grow together.